Mixed Models with Multiple Instance Learning: METHODOLOGY

-\textbf{Model size and complexity.} GMIL employs single linear layers for importance labels and predictions, resulting in $2Q+K+2$ parameters, where $Q$ represents the number of instance features and $K$ denotes the number of bag covariates.
+\paragraph{Model Size and Complexity} MixMIL employs single linear layers for importance labels and predictions, resulting in $2Q+K$ likelihood parameters, where $Q$ represents the number of instance features and $K$ denotes the number of bag covariates.
 This is significantly fewer than MIL baselines like ABMIL, DSMIL, and BayesMIL (Table~\ref{table:genetics}).
-However, we note that GMIL's variational posterior parameters can notably exceed the main model's parameter count, especially with the multivariate Gaussian variational posterior having $2Q+Q(2Q+1)$ parameters.
+However, we note that MixMIL's variational posterior can notably exceed the likelihood's parameter count, especially with the multivariate Gaussian variational posterior having $2Q+Q(2Q+1)$ parameters.

-\section{Experiments}
+\section{EXPERIMENTS}

-We demonstrate the utility of GMIL by applying it to the task of making predictions for unseen bags of instances.
-After benchmarking our model in extensive simulations, we selected three applications from diverse domains: (i) predict genetic labels from transcriptional cell embeddings, (ii) predict compound's Mode of Action (MoA) from morphological cell embeddings, (iii) classify cancer vs healthy histology slides from histological tile embeddings.
+We demonstrate the utility of MixMIL by applying it to the task of making predictions for unseen bags of instances.
+After benchmarking our model in extensive simulations, we selected three applications from diverse domains: (i) predict genetic labels from transcriptional cell embeddings, (ii) predict a compound's Mode of Action (MoA) from morphological cell embeddings, (iii) classify histology slides between cancer vs healthy from histological patch embeddings.